Privacy policy of the probefahrtenbutler.com website

 Scope

-This data protection declaration applies to all personal data processed by us in the company and to all personal data processed by companies commissioned by us (order processors).
+This privacy policy applies to all personal data processed by us in the company and to all personal data processed by companies commissioned by us (processors).
 By personal data, we mean information within the meaning of Art.
 4 No. 1 DSGVO, such as a person’s name, e-mail address and postal address.
 The processing of personal data ensures that we can offer and invoice our services and products, whether online or offline.
-The scope of this privacy policy includes:
+The scope of this privacy policy includes

 • all online presences (websites, online stores) that we operate